-In 2014 (ended March) the US remained the company's largest single geographic location by revenue, accounting for almost 60% of total sales.
-Europe accounted for about a quarter of CA's revenue during 2014.
+In 2015 (ended March) the US remained the company's largest single geographic location by revenue, accounting for 61% of sales.
+Europe accounted for about a quarter of CA's revenue during 2015.

 CA continues to expand its reach to organizations in areas that offer growth opportunities.
 These include Asia, Eastern Europe, and Latin America.
 The company remains specifically focused on Brazil, China, India, Mexico, and Southeast Asia, where new technologies are key to business development.